adamazing/colorbuddy/README.md

   - with a height of 256px
   - calculated using k-means clustering

-Generate a JSON file containing the 8 most prevalent colors in the image:
+Generate JSON containing the 8 most prevalent colors in the image:
 ```sh
 colorbuddy --output-type json original-image.jpg
 ```